danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 And how does this *provide* an opening, even protect it, rather than preclude it?

 Or consider the phrase "open eyes" more generally.
-Perhaps we only mean our eyelids are open.
-But the phrase also captures how we seem not to see *our eyes*, in normal cases of vision, but *through* our eyes, to a world beyond, as if our eyes were indeed open, even transparent.
-Still, it is not as if our eyes could be open like their eyelids, or a lidless jar, that allows the world in.
+We might mean merely that our eyelids are open.
+But the phrase also captures how, in normal cases of vision, we seem to see not *our eyes*, but *through* our eyes, to a world beyond, as if our eyes were indeed open, even transparent.
+Still, it is not as if our eyes could be open like their eyelids, or a lidless jar, letting the world in.
 For open eyes can be poked, injured, even blinded.
 So how again are they open?
 And if they are not like a lidless jar, then how *does* the world get in?

-Well, perhaps the world *doesn't* get in, at least if we conceive the eye like a *closed* jar, or *completed* parabola, and once again call into question the very possibility of being open.
-And we could argue for this as the philosopher Schopenhauer once did, when he wrote:
+But perhaps the world *doesn't* get in, if we now conceive the eye like a *closed* jar, or *completed* parabola, and once again call into question the very possibility of being open.
+We could argue for this as the philosopher Schopenhauer once did, when he wrote:

 <!-- Look up Payne translation for this -->